meepmorp4/Music_Tech_II_Project/README.md

 * osc
 * vstplugin~

-These can be installed via, Deken, the built-in package manager.
+These can be installed through Deken, the built-in package manager.
 (On the Pd menu bar, click on "Help" and then "Find externals".
 Make sure to include the tilde when searching for vstplugin~.)